kukuabassanimeri/PythonHackathon2/README.md

 ##Contributing
 Interested in contributing?
 Great!
 First, fork the repository, make your changes and submit a pull request.
 I appreciate your contributions to make Randomizer Hub better!

+##Appreciation Message
+Thank you for taking the time to explore Randomizer Hub!
+I hope you enjoyed your journey through the world of randomness and discovered some fascinating facts along the way.
+Your support and interest mean the world to me.
+If you have any feedback, suggestions, or just want to say hello, I love to hear from you!
+Feel free to reach out to me using the contact information below.

+#Contact
+You can reach out to me through the following channels:

+Email: abasskuku319@gmail.com
+GitHub: @kukuabassanimeri